 There are a wide variety of companies to choose from including:

-In 2020, there were an estimated 22,970 UK seafarers, compared to 22,440 from the previous year.
-UK nationals accounted for 19% of the 86,140 seafarers active at sea working for companies within the membership of the UK Chamber of Shipping.
+In 2021, there were an estimated 21,970 UK nationals active at sea, compared to 23,880 the previous year.
+UK nationals accounted for 16% of the 103,590 seafarers active at sea working for companies within the membership of the UK Chamber of Shipping.
+Of these UK nationals, 82% were male and 47% were aged 40 to 61.
 There was a slight increase in the numbers of certified officers, while the numbers of cadet officers and uncertified officers all fell.